Phoenix Brand Management’s Client Receives Connected Home Security Product of the Year

-DUNWOODY, Ga., Jan.
-30, 2020 (GLOBE NEWSWIRE) -- Just a few short weeks into 2020 and this year is already shaping up to be a remarkable year for Phoenix Brand Management Group.
+Dunwoody, Georgia, Feb.
+04, 2020 (GLOBE NEWSWIRE) -- Just a few short weeks into 2020 and this year is already shaping up to be a remarkable year for Phoenix Brand Management Group.
 The Atlanta based marketing firm represents some of the most recognizable brands in the country.
-Adding to the company’s already expansive award-winning portfolio, Vivint, Phoenix Brand Management’s newest client received the Connected Home Security Product of the Year award for 2020.
+Adding to the company’s already expansive award-winning portfolio, Phoenix Brand Management’s newest client received the Connected Home Security Product of the Year award for 2020.

-In a press release published earlier this week, Vivint’s chief technology officer explained that the company’s outdoor cameras offer further protection to your home, posing as a crime deterrent.
+In a press release published earlier this week, the chief technology officer explained that the company’s outdoor cameras offer further protection to your home, posing as a crime deterrent.

-CJ Young, Marketing Developer for Phoenix Brand Management Group says, “Offering our marketing services to a highly awarded client such as Vivint is an honor.
+CJ Young, Marketing Developer for Phoenix Brand Management Group says, “Offering our marketing services to a highly awarded client is such an honor.
 We hope that we are able to continue to expand the national footprint of the already thriving company leading them to new heights and many more awards.”

 The Atlanta based firm specializes in marketing campaigns lead by innovative entrepreneurs.
 Company leaders expect that the increase in publicity surrounding their client will have a positive effect on the internal growth seen in Atlanta.